kroshu/kuka_drivers/doc/wiki/KSS_RSI.md

   - The `IP_NUMBER` tag should be modified so that it corresponds to the IP address previously added for your (real-time) PC.
   - The `PORT` might be left as it is (59152), but can be also changed if a different port is to be used on the client machine.

-- `ros_rsi.src`: This contains the KRL program that starts external control and should not be modified.
+- `ros_rsi.src`: This contains the KRL program that starts external control.
+The program contains a movement to the (0, -90, 90, 0, 90, 0) position, as the first motion instruction in a KRL program must define an unambiguous starting position.
+The goal position might be modified if necessary, the other parts of the program should be left unchanged.
 - `ros_rsi.rsix`: This contains the RSI context (can be visualized with **RSIVisual**).
 It can be modified for example to add filtering behaviour, but this is not recommended and should be implemented on the client side instead.
   - For older RSI versions (<=4.0.3), the context can only be defined in 3 different files: `ros_rsi.rsi.xml`, `ros_rsi.rsi.diagram` and `ros_rsi.rsi`, these can be found under `krl/deprecated`.
 In this case, these 3 files should be copied to the controller instead of the `ros_rsi.rsix`.